Dark matter solution to the $H_{0}$ and $S_{8}$ tensions, and the integrated Sachs-Wolfe void anomaly: Theory

 where $\rho_{\rm dm,0}$ is the dark matter density today and $a'$ a dummy variable for the integration by the scale factor.
 This general solution is derived from the assumption of energy conservation and the continuity equation.
 We consider the following function for the EoS,

 \ie{} a linearly increasing/decreasing EoS where $w_{\rm dm,0}$ is the current value of the dark matter EoS and $\anz$ the scale factor at which dark matter's EoS becomes non-zero.
 At early times (i.e. for $a < \anz$) constraints from CMB measurements have shown the EoS must be very close to zero ($|w_{\rm dm}| \lesssim 0.001$) \cite{Xu2013,Kopp2018}, however, at late times the constraints are more relaxed \cite{Kopp2018}.
 For this reason we fix the EoS at early times to zero and allow the EoS to be non-zero at late times.
+However, this means the EoS is non-differentiable at $\anz$, a detail that should be revisited in future studies of the model.
 Generalised dark matter models with a cosmological constant, like the model considered here, are equivalent to interacting dark energy models \cite{Cesare2022}, models where dark matter interacts with dark energy.
 We can therefore think of this model describing a dark matter-dark energy interaction \cite{Farrar2004}, which could occur only at low energies or densities, or through the decay of unstable dark matter particles with very long half-lives (see \cite{Peebles2012} for the evanescent matter model with similar properties).
 In both cases the interaction is only relevant at very late-times and would grow over time, following the behaviour of \LeDM{}.
-In Suppl.~Mat.~\citep{supmat} we show the sensitivity to $w_{\rm dm,0}$ is much stronger than $\anz$ and that the parameters are strongly degenerate.
+In section~\ref{sec_model_degeneracies} we will show the sensitivity to $w_{\rm dm,0}$ is much stronger than $\anz$ and that the parameters are strongly degenerate.
 We break this degeneracy by setting $\anz=0.5$, meaning dark matter's EoS only becomes non-zero at $z\leq1$.

 The total matter density is defined by

 with the additional term

 Here $f_{\rm i}$ is the fraction of the matter constituent $\rm i$ to the total matter content today (\ie{}~$f_{\rm i}=\rho_{\rm i,0}/\rho_{\rm m, 0}$); the subscripts $\rm b$ indicate baryons, $\nu$ non-relativistic neutrinos and $\rm dm$ dark matter.
 Another useful relation is the derivative of $\Gamma(a)$ with respect to $\ln a$, which is given by